Boca de la Mina Route in Reus

-The walk of the Boca de la Mina is closely linked to the festive calendar of the city and the traditional customs of family leisure and party.
-Going on a hike, eating the monkey at Easter, seeing the sun rise in San Juan or on designated holidays is part of the collective memory of the people of Reus.
-It was also customary to go to the source of the Lion, formerly known as the Priests, and the Bassa Nova.
+The Boca de la Mina promenade is closely linked to the city's festive calendar and to the traditional customs of family leisure and festivals.
+Going on excursions, eating the mona at Easter, watching the sun rise over San Juan or on special holidays is part of the collective memory of the people of Reus.
+It was also customary to go to the León fountain, formerly known as the Curas, and to the Bassa Nova.

-The walk, starting at Ancha street, was built in the s.
+The promenade, which starts at Calle Ancha, was built in the s.
 XIX following the existing path.
 At the end of that same century, the construction of the train station diverted the route and later the urbanization of the surroundings has cut the extension.

-The route will start at the beginning of the Paseo de la Boca de la Mina where the route will be approximately 1.26 km until you reach the Barranco de la Mina Street, where we will turn off towards the Pere Mata Institute, taking a walk around the site to appreciate the style that reflects.
-Next, we will leave the enclosure towards the Road of the Pere Mata Institute where we will walk about 500 meters until we reach the intersection with the Camino de la Cantera del Còbic.
-This will be the last road we will visit, where in approximately 2 km we will finish the route, returning to the starting point.
+The route will begin at the beginning of the Paseo de la Boca de la Mina where the route will be approximately 1.26 km until reaching the Calle del Barranco de la Mina, where we will turn off towards the Pere Mata Institute, going around the enclosure to appreciate the style it reflects.
+Next, we will leave the enclosure towards the Path of the Pere Mata Institute where we will travel about 500 meters until we reach the intersection with the Path of the Còbic Quarry.
+This will be the last path that we will visit, where in approximately 2 km we will finish the route, returning to the starting point.

-Being a route of a low distance and a requirement of low physical level can be considered as an easy route, suitable for the whole family and for all ages.
+As it is a route with a low distance and a low physical level requirement, it can be considered an easy route, suitable for the whole family and for all ages.

 What to do

 Target Association Gold Coast Golf and Pitch & Putt is a non-profit…